rahjooh/CryptoTrade/README.md

 2. Stops the S3 writer, flattener and reader in order.
 3. Waits up to 30 seconds for all goroutines to exit.

-This ensures all goroutines exit cleanly before the process terminates.
+This ensures buffered data is flushed before the process terminates.

 ---